 CIE's HowToAV.tv has a whole host of videos and blogs on HDMI, which format to choose, how to get the most out of your signal and more.
 Click on the links below to find out more.

 We take a look at the distance limitations siganl transmission over standard Category 1 and Category 2 HDMI cable.

-The latest HDMI cable certification for High Speed HDMI Cables have been designed for ultra-reliable performance for 4K/UltraHD including advanced features such as 4K60, HDR, expanded colour spaces, meeting the demands of 18Gbps bandwidth signals.
-We find out if Premiuim HDMI cables really7 make a difference...
+The latest cable certification for High Speed HDMI cables have been designed for ultra-reliable performance for 4K/UltraHD including advanced features such as 4K60, HDR, expanded colour spaces, meeting the demands of 18Gbps bandwidth signals.
+We find out if Premiuim HDMI leads really make a difference...

-With more and more HDMI sources being connected to your TV or screen, chances are you're limited to just 2 or 3 HDMI inputs?
-So how can you add more HDMI inputs without having to invest in a new TV?
-HowToAV explains how HDMI Switchers and Matrix devices provide the solution.
+With more and more sources being connected to your TV or screen, chances are you're limited to just 2 or 3 HDMI inputs?
+So how can you add more inputs without having to invest in a new TV?
+HowToAV explains how Switchers and Matrix devices provide the solution.

 Good question! ..and one that seemingly everyone has a very strong opinion about - and that they want to share!

-So we talk to cable expert James Chen of Kordz to get his industry opinion on choosing the right HDMI cable for the job.
+So we talk to cable expert James Chen of Kordz to get his industry opinion on choosing the right HDMI lead for the job.